1951 Misrair SNCASE Languedoc crash

-The 1951 Misrair SNCASE Languedoc crash occurred on 22 December 1951 when a SNCASE Languedoc of Misrair crashed whilst attempting to land at Tehran Airport, Iran during a snowstorm.
+On 22 December 1951 a SNCASE Languedoc four-engined airliner of Misrair operating an international scheduled passenger flight from Baghdad Airport, Iraq to Tehran, Iran crashed whilst attempting to land at Tehran Airport during a snowstorm.
 All 22 people on board were killed.
-The aircraft was operating an international scheduled passenger flight from Baghdad Airport, Iraq to Tehran.

 Aircraft

-The accident aircraft was SNCASE Languedoc msn 41, registration SU-AHH.
+The aircraft was SNCASE Languedoc msn 41, registration SU-AHH.

 Accident

 The aircraft, operating an international scheduled passenger flight from Baghdad Airport, Iraq to Tehran Airport was reported to have crashed 10 nmi west of Tehran in a snowstorm.
 All five crew and fifteen passengers on board were killed.
 The aircraft is reported to have circled Tehran four times before contact was lost with the control tower at about 8pm local time.
 It was assumed that the aircraft had returned to Baghdad.
 The wreckage was subsequently discovered the next day in a ravine.
-There were seventeen passengers listed, but two of them did not board the flight in Baghdad.
-Amongst the casualties was American Henry G. Bennett, director of the Technical Cooperation Administration (TCA), which oversaw the Point Four Program.
-Three other TCA members also died.
+Seventeen passengers were listed, but two of them had not boarded the flight in Baghdad.
+Four members of the Technical Cooperation Administration (TCA), which oversaw the Point Four Program, were killed, including director American Henry G. Bennett.